Energinet-DataHub/green-energy-hub/docs/architecture-decision-record/ADR-0008 Integration events communication.md

 Azure Service Bus is an enterprise grade message broker with message queues and pub/sub topics.
 This can be utilized to decouple services.

 * Support for message sessions that supports message ordering
-* Topics and subscriptions that cater for 1:n relations ships for publishers and consumers
+* Topics and subscriptions that cater for 1:n relationships for publishers and consumers
 * Load balancing that ensures messages read from the same queue are delivered exclusively to one consumer.
 * It does not support the same level of throughput as Azure Event Hubs